Movement director: Background

-Movement directors work closely with directors and performers, collaborating with the creative team to realize the physical life of the work.
-They propose a physical language to performers and directors, and devise training methods or teach skills that will help facilitate a specific physical style.
+Movement directors work with directors, performers and other members of the creative team to develop the physical language of a production.
+Their work may include devising movement, researching physical behaviour, and developing exercises or training methods for performers.
 The movement director may create and research information about etiquette, proxemics, gestural language, social codes, a character's condition (related to medical conditions within their historical context, and factors such as inebriation, pregnancy, etc.), and personal journey (e.g., ageing).
 They are also responsible for specialist movement such as period dances, falling techniques, acrobatics, animal work, and chorus movements.

 Although choreography may be part of a movement director's skill set, not all choreographers are movement directors.
 For instance, primate movement consultant Peter Elliot worked on Greystoke: The Legend of Tarzan, Lord of the Apes, showcasing specialized movement consulting that diverges from traditional choreography.
 In recent years, fashion campaigns and shows have employed movement directors like Stephen Galloway and Ryan Heffington to enhance the presentation of models and clothing on runways.

 History

 In Britain

 The title of "movement director" has existed since the early 20th century, although rarely mentioned in credits.
-The National Theatre created the role "Head of Movement," first held by Jane Gibson.
-Glynn MacDonald has long been the Master of Movement at the Globe Theatre, while Struan Leslie became the Royal Shakespeare Company's Head of Movement in 2009.
+The National Theatre created the role "Head of Movement", first held by Jane Gibson.
+Glynn MacDonald has long been the Master of Movement at the Shakespeare's Globe, while Struan Leslie became the Royal Shakespeare Company's head of movement in 2009.

-Prominent contemporary movement directors include Jane Gibson (Cheek by Jowl), Kate Flatt, Struan Leslie (English National Opera), and Liz Ranken (Shared Experience).
-Other notable figures are Michael Ashcroft, Steven Hoggett, Polly Bennett, and Toby Sedgwick.
+Contemporary movement directors discussed by Ayse Tashkiran include Jane Gibson, Kate Flatt, Sue Lefton, Struan Leslie, Steven Hoggett, Polly Bennett, and Toby Sedgwick.
 The influences of Jacques Lecoq and Rudolf Laban have been foundational in British theatre movement, shaping practitioners like Claude Chagrin and Michel Saint-Denis.

 In 2020, the Movement Directors in Contemporary Theatre: Conversations on Craft by Ayse Tashkiran was published, marking the first book dedicated to contemporary movement direction practices.
-In 2022, Kate Flatt published Movement Direction: Developing Physical Narratives for Performance.
+In 2022, Kate Flatt published Movement Direction: Developing Physical Narrative for Performance.